coup321/NHAMCS_hypertension/readme.md

 presenting to United States hospitals and to evaluate specific outcomes for patients with this presentation.

-For each observation in the NHAMCS dataset a triage blood pressure is recored.
+For each observation in the NHAMCS dataset a triage blood pressure is recorded.
 We used this to evaluate characeristics and outcomes for patients with hypertension above a specified value.